What are personal injury compensation claims? Everything you need to know

 To succeed in a personal injury claim, you must usually demonstrate:

-1. Duty of care – The defendant owed you a legal obligation
+1. Duty of care: The defendant owed you a legal obligation

-2. Breach of that duty – The defendant failed to meet a reasonable standard of care
+2. Breach of that duty: The defendant failed to meet a reasonable standard of care

-3. Causation and damage – You suffered harm as a direct result
+3. Causation and damage: You suffered harm as a direct result

 Types of personal injury compensation claims

-Personal injury compensation claims can arise in many everyday contexts — on the road, in the workplace, during healthcare, or even while shopping.
+There can be incidents in healthcare.
+Issues can arise during shopping.
 Each type of claim has its own legal nuances, standard evidence requirements, and typical causes.

 Below are the most common categories of personal injury claims in the UK: